UPDATE from 04/23/2022:

 - Disinfect your hands when entering and leaving the ordination

 - Arrive as punctually as possible for your appointment, as we will pick you up directly at the ordination door (please ring the bell!)
 And lead you to the treatment room to avoid contamination and infection via the waiting area / magazines etc.

 - If possible, pay the fee with contactless EC / credit card, or conveniently online via our website directly after your appointment.

 For your safety, we are currently not offering you hot or cold drinks as usual for hygienic reasons and we apologize for this inconvenience.
 After each appointment, all surfaces used are disinfected and cleaned.
 We pay particular attention to the required exposure time for the disinfectants used, so that a break is necessary between the appointments.
 Furthermore, the rooms are well ventilated after each patient contact in order to reduce any air pollution with infectious aerosols.
 The doctor’s assistants are currently working largely in on-call service in order to generate as few chains of infection as possible.
 Please understand that there may be background noise during the phone calls.
 Data protection is always ensured by our employees.
 During the consultation, Mr. Suttner only uses FFP2 masks (effective protection against viruses due to the smallest filter pore size) in order to protect you as best as possible.
-Furthermore, the entire ordination staff is regularly tested for a virus infection in the official screening streets.
-So far, the test results have only been negative.
+Furthermore, all staff members are vaccinated according to current recommendations and are regularly tested for viral infection.

 We thank all patients for their understanding in this epidemiologically difficult time.
 In particular, we would like to thank everyone who is on